 What about feeling exhausted after being with people?
 Isn’t that evidence that I’m an introvert?
 Perhaps.
 Because much of our exhaustion is trying to “manage” friendships, we will find ourselves less exhausted if we can figure out how to leave the managing in God’s hands.
 Beyond making a difference in my motivation, understanding hospitality as a form of love helps me with outcomes that inevitably fall short from my expectations.
 Managing all the details myself is massively impossible.
 Perhaps the social drain that introverts feel results from assuming more responsibility for social outcomes than we should.
 No wonder people feel drained after “socializing!”

 I’m also at peace understanding that there is a rhythm to reaching out.
-It’s impossible for anyone to give endlessly without pause.
-I must rest and nourish my soul.
+We may be interpreting post socializing fatigue as abnormal, or evidence that we weren’t made for socializing like the extroverts.
+However, it’s impossible for anyone to give endlessly without pause.
+We all must rest and nourish our souls.
 (See Jesus’ example!)
-I must humble myself and receive from others.
-That’s true for what is called an extrovert, and it’s true for an introvert.
-An introvert might be more aware of these social rhythms, but God’s word suggests that we all need to draw joy from the well of our salvation.
+We must humble ourselves and receive from others.
+That’s true for what is called an introvert, and it’s also true for an extrovert.
+An introvert might be more aware of these social rhythms, but God’s word suggests that we all need to take time to draw joy from the well of our salvation.

 Women of all personalities even have this rhythm built into our bodies, and it is an asset if we will acknowledge and value it.
 It’s not a flaw in the system that some weeks we have more energy to love others, and some weeks we don’t.
 What was God thinking?